German zoo draws up coronavirus slaughter list | DW | 15.04.2020

 No Easter income

-During the Easter weekend zoos manage to earn back the money they have spent to feed the animals over winter.
-When the zoos are closed to publick, the employees still need to take care of the animals.
+During a normal Easter weekend zoos manage to earn back the money they have spent to feed the animals over winter.
+When the zoos are closed to public, the employees still need to take care of the animals.
 They need to be paid and the animals still need to be fed.

 "We have zero income and the same costs," said Kaspari.